-Welcome- this is your internship!
-I am excited to see how each of you are putting into practice what you have learned in our program to teach and support young children with disabilities and their families.
+Welcome- I am excited to see how each of you will put into practice what you have learned in our program to teach and support young children with disabilities and their families.
+There's a lot to this class-put in the time and effort and I know you will do well (but make sure to contact me if you need help).
 Here we go!